 The DevOps framework involves a combination of culture, practices and tools that automate the operation of software, infrastructure, and among other things, enables software teams to deliver applications and services at higher velocities.
 Organisations that successfully implement DevOps can deploy code releases more frequently, with improved quality and greater stability.

-Development and Operations teams historically operated in silos which led to poor communication and inefficiency.
+Development and Operations teams historically operated in silos, which led to poor communication and inefficiency.

 What makes it work?

 Fostering a culture of shared responsibility is essential to building a high performing DevOps team.
-It’s important to consider how your work can impact other people and teams involved in the release process.
+It’s important to consider how your work can impact other people, and other teams involved in the release process.
 Viewing the coding and deployment activities as an end-to-end process helps break down the barriers between Development and Operations.

 2. DevOps Practices and Principles